Bombo railway station

 Bombo railway station is a heritage-listed single-platform intercity train station located at Bombo, in the Illawarra region of New South Wales, Australia.
-The station is served by the NSW TrainLink South Coast line, with trains traveling south to Kiama and north to Wollongong and Sydney.
+The station is served by the Sydney Trains South Coast line, with trains traveling south to Kiama and north to Wollongong and Sydney.
 It was added to the New South Wales State Heritage Register on 2 April 1999.